Steve Park: 2000–2001

-During the 2000 NASCAR Winston Cup Series, Park would grab his first win at his home track of Watkins Glen, winning the 2000 Global Crossing @ The Glen and finish 11th in the point standings.
+During the 2000 NASCAR Winston Cup Series, Park would grab his first win at his home track of Watkins Glen, winning the 2000 Global Crossing @ The Glen and finish eleventh in the point standings.
+This would be his best statistical season with career a high six top-fives, and thirteen top-tens.

 Park's 2001 season began with a crash in lap 173 of the Daytona 500, in which he was one of eighteen cars involved.
-He was unhurt and had led for several laps prior to the crash, which itself was overshadowed by his employer Dale Earnhardt's fatal crash on the last lap.
+He was unhurt and had led for several laps prior to the crash, which itself was overshadowed by his boss Dale Earnhardt's fatal crash on the last lap.
 The following week, Park scored an emotional win for DEI by winning the Dura Lube 400 at North Carolina Speedway.
+During the year he had three runner up finishes and Darlington, Texas and Dover.
+He sat as high as fourth in the points standings.
+Unfortunately his performance fell off during the summer, and he dropped as low as thirteenth.
 He also competed in the Busch Series that season, but on September 1, he was injured in a crash at Darlington Raceway while driving the No. 31 Chevrolet for Marsh Racing.
 While under caution, his steering wheel came off, causing him to yank a hard left.
 At the same time, Larry Foyt was speeding up to join the front for the restart, and he rammed the driver side of Park's car.
-Park was hospitalized with a brain injury and several broken ribs, and suffered double vision and slurred speech.
-Foyt said that his car was traveling "well over 100 miles per hour."
+Park was 10th in the Winston Cup Series standing at the time of the accident.
 The incident marked the beginning of Park's struggles to get back into NASCAR's upper divisions.